-A. The Global Fund's key objective in establishing the Voluntary Pooled Procurement mechanism is to ensure that countries obtain best value for their procurement funds and that the needed commodities arrive in good time to support those affected by HIV & AIDS, TB and malaria.
+A. The Global Fund's key objective in establishing the Pooled Procurement Mechanism (PPM), previously known as Voluntary Pooled Procurement (VPP), is to ensure that countries obtain best value for their procurement funds and that the needed commodities arrive in good time to support those affected by HIV & AIDS, TB and malaria.
 As part of this effort, the Global Fund is establishing a mechanism to provide needed technical assistance and consultancy support to enable countries to build their capacity to manage their in-country and international supply chains.
 PFSCM holds one of two contracts for global procurement and distribution.
 A number of PFSCM’s team member organizations have bid successfully on the technical assistance work, though the contracts are not yet finalized.
 SCMS already includes a provision for such technical assistance.
 Through SCMS, PFSCM is providing major support in warehouse and distribution, procurement, logistics management information systems, quality assurance and other areas of the supply chain as needed.

 A. PFSCM’s regional distribution centers (RDCs) are state-of-the-art commercial warehousing facilities that presently operate in Ghana, Kenya and South Africa to store and distribute frequently requested essential medicines and other health products.
 RDCs enable shorter delivery times than ordering directly from the manufacturer, trimming the turnaround time from three to four months to between four to six weeks for planned orders.
 By working with clients to plan ahead, we leverage sea freight into RDCs and road freight to final delivery points.
 This has saved SCMS clients more than $24M in freight costs over the cost of direct air freight as of December 2009.